 Managed grazing A grazing technique in which variables (such as stock density, timing, duration) are manipulated to meet stated management goals.

-MAP template Management Action Plan Template () of the State Lands Grazing Packet.
+MAP template Management Action Plan Template (Appendix D) of the State Lands Grazing Packet.
 Intended to guide the management of lands, including grazing activities, and is generally referenced in a related grazing agreement.

 Manager An individual or entity responsible for oversite of a particular operation (i.e., land manager or livestock manager).